-- 360 person-months per network for regular DNs (e.g. 10 Doctoral candidates for 36 months each) - 540 person-months per network for DN-IDs and DN-JDs (e.g. 15 Doctoral candidates for 36 months each)
+• 540 person-months per network for all three modalities, regular DNs, DN-IDs, and DN-JDs (e.g. 15 Doctoral candidates for 36 months each).

 Failure to respect these limits will result in the proposal being declared ineligible.
 Note that the expert evaluators will carefully consider the requested number of personmonths with respect to the coherence of the proposal and the capacities of the hosts.